sadikovi/Google-Extension-OAuth/README.md

   TokenStore.setAccessToken(client_id, scope);
 </pre>

-Client id an scope can be provided by <strong>oauth</strong> object:
+Client id and scope can be provided by <strong>oauth</strong> object:
 <pre>
   // get access token TokenStore.getAccessToken(oauth.client_id, oauth.scope);
 </pre>

 ### ReqManager
+Contains general methods to work with url - sending requests (including batch requests), adding and retrieving url parameters and etc.

+Again, to use those files, just have a look at <strong>additions/api.js</strong> and <strong>start.js</strong>.

+### Perform batch request and process response
+First of all you have to build parts of the request, which is an object and can look like this: